getbubblenow/bubble-docs/api/boot.md

 Disregard any objects where `state` is not `running`.

+### Exactly one Bubble
-If there is exactly one bubble object in the results with `"state": "running"`, then this will be the bubble to use for node requests.
+If there is exactly one bubble object in the results with a `state` of `running`, `starting`, or `restoring` then this will be the selected bubble.

+### More than one Bubble
-If there are multiple bubble objects in the results with `"state": "running"`, then present a list to the user and ask them which bubble they would like to connect to.
-In the list of bubbles shown to the user, combine the `name` and `domainName` fields.
-In the above example, this would result in `zork.bubv.net`.
+If there are multiple bubble objects in the results with `state` of `running`, `starting`, or `restoring` then present a list to the user and ask them which bubble they would like to select.

+In the list of bubbles shown to the user, show a list the `nickname` field and the appropriate [localized message](message_localization.md) corresponding to the `state` field, which is `msg_network_state_<<state>>`, for example the en_US locale defines `msg_network_state_running` as `running`

+### No Bubbles
-If there are zero bubble objects in the results with with `"state": "running"`, then present a screen that tells the user they have no bubble currently running.
+If there are zero bubble objects in the results with `state` of `running`, `starting`, or `restoring` then present a screen that tells the user they have no bubble currently running.
 This screen should have a button to "Launch a New Bubble".
-When this button is tapped, open a URL by appending `/new_bubble` to the sage URL that was used to login.
+This button opens a URL by appending `/new_bubble` to the sage URL that was used to login.

-For example, based on the `boot.json` shown above, this would be `https://beta.bubblev.com/new_bubble`.
+For example, based on the `boot.json` shown above, this would be `https://example.bubblev.com/new_bubble`.

 ## Determine the Node Base URI
 Once a node is selected (automatically if there is only one, or by user selection if more than one), then determine the node base URI by combining the `name` and `domainName` properties of the node object as `https://<node>.<domainName>:1443/api`.
 In the above example, this would be `https://zork.bubv.net:1443/api`

-## Start a Node Session
+## When `state` is `running`: Start a Node Session
+If the `state` of the selected bubble is `running`, then start a new API session with the bubble node.

 Using the Node Base URI, authenticate against the `/auth/login` API endpoint for the node.
 Use the same username and password that was used to authenticate against the sage.